 These are minimum course requirements.
 Competitive applicants will typically exceed these minimum courses.
 It is recommended that every student take a foreign language course and a mathematics course in the senior year.

 NC State does not conduct individual interviews with applicants, however, a prospective student is always welcome to visit the Office of Undergraduate Admissions.
 Freshmen information sessions and student led campus tours are available Monday through Friday at the Joyner Visitors Center.
 Prospective students should register for the information session and tour via their wolfPAW account.Back To Top

 College of Design

-If you are interested in a College of Design major, it should be listed as your first choice and your application should be submitted and complete (along with a separate essay and online portfolio) by November 1.
-If you are a domestic freshman applying for the Design Studies major, the deadline is February 1.
+If you are interested in a College of Design major, it should be listed as your first choice major and your application should be submitted and complete (along with a separate essay and online portfolio) by November 1.
+If you are a domestic freshman applying for the Design Studies major, the final deadline is January 15.
 The College of Design will not consider second choices for Design majors.
 Design applications are reviewed by the Office of Undergraduate Admissions and, if found to be academically competitive, are forwarded to the College of Design for review.
 To assess creative potential, candidates must present a portfolio of works created inside and/or outside school.
 High school art classes are not required for acceptance, but they are encouraged.
 For more information regarding the portfolio, contact the College of Design.
 Design applicants will be notified on January 15 whether their application is under review by the College of Design for their first choice, or whether it is being considered for second choice of major in a different College at NC State.
-Notification of Admission Decisions will be at the end of March.Back To Top
+Notification of admission decisions will be at the end of March.Back To Top

 Professional Golf Management (PGM)